 Call for Proposals

-The Academic Year AY26 Grant Cycle
+The Academic Year AY27 Grant Cycle

-The AY26 Grant Cycle – We welcome proposals for both the redesign of previously taught courses and the development of new courses.
+The AY27 Grant Cycle – We welcome proposals for both the redesign of previously taught courses and the development of new courses.
 Proposals from all disciplines, not limited to the humanities, will be considered as long as they engage the humanities in its content, methods and outcomes.

-DEADLINE FOR SUBMISSION: April 4, 2025
+DEADLINE FOR SUBMISSION: January 6, 2026

 Faculty awarded IHRC grants are expected to avail themselves of CTAL resources throughout the process.
 CTAL can review pre-submitted applications.
 The IHRC encourages all faculty to discuss curricular design goals before submitting a grant application.
 Please contact the IHRC for more information on our collaboration with CTAL.